God or Hell?

 Flattered by his passion, Mrs. Smith agrees to leave.
 Actually, she can see that even if she isn't ready to leave, her bridegroom is determined, and there is no arguing with him.
 They pile into his fancy car that has been decorated with pompoms and streamers and bears a sign that says, "Shackled Forever!"
 The new Mrs. Smith thinks it's so cute that her hubby is enthusiastic in his declaration of abiding commitment to her.
 There was a bit of a sour note in their leave–taking, though.
 When Blackie's friends threw rice at her, they threw it so hard that it really stung!

-Mr. Good stands by sadly, knowing that Mr. Smith was referring to his bride when he placed that sign there, but it is now too late to say anything more.
+Mr. Good stands outside the exit gate sadly, knowing that Mr. Smith was referring to his bride when he placed that sign there, but it is now too late to say anything more.
 Mrs. Smith will soon find out what it really means.
 Mrs. Smith shrugs at Mr. Good's sober face and thinks he is a poor sport, though it is rather gratifying to her ego that he is breaking his heart over her.
 She blows him a kiss and waves good–bye with a merry, little laugh.

 The Smiths head for Missouri and arrive at the lovely mansion that the bridegroom showed her the outside of previously.
 He gives her a wicked grin and picks her up in his arms to carry her over the threshhold.
 Mrs. Smith langorously wraps her arms around his neck, anticipating the intimacies she is about to enjoy with him and the pampered life ahead of her.